zaproxy/zap-api-docs/source/includes/contributing.md

 **1. Creating High-level API/Automation Docs**

     Create high level docs or example guides on how to use the APIs to perform any action/view with ZAP.
-    The source files for the ZAP API documentation is hosted on Github.
+    The source files for the ZAP API documentation is hosted on GitHub.
 The repository is available at [Github](https://github.com/zaproxy/zap-api-docs).
     The source files are in `Markdown` (md) format.

 **2. REST API Documentation**

-    ZAP's rest API is documented using the Open API specification.
-The specification could be improved by enhacing the description of parameters/ results/ data types etc. The open API specification is avaiable via [Github](https://github.com/zaproxy/zap-api-docs/blob/master/openapi.yaml).
+    ZAP's rest API is documented using the OpenAPI specification.
+The specification could be improved by enhancing the description of parameters/ results/ data types etc. The open API specification is avaiable via [GitHub](https://github.com/zaproxy/zap-api-docs/blob/master/openapi.yaml).

 **3. Feature Documentation**